Cleaning Up Your Work Truck Can Impact the Bottom Line

 Brakes, transmissions and other truck components are under more stress with added weight.
 Kelly Klemisch, regional truck manager for ARI, says he often builds in time on a driver’s schedule for work truck cleanup.
 Cleaning out a work truck on a regular basis helps to prevent inventory creep and keep truck weight within the required limits, Klemisch says, which is key to prolonging asset life.

-An all-in-one power solution that is fully enclosed and integrated on the work truck can also help improve a truck’s appearance.
+A solution that is fully enclosed and integrated on the work truck can also help improve a truck’s appearance.
 This can have an impact on customer and employee satisfaction, and help attract more business.

 A messy work truck may not portray the quality and expertise that a company brings to the job, while an organized truck gives the impression of a capable company that takes care of its equipment.

-Utilizing a space-saving work truck solution can also free up payload space to carry the right tools or spare parts.
+Utilizing a space-saving all-in-one solution can also free up payload space to carry the right tools or spare parts.
 This helps technicians get the job done quickly and efficiently, without the need for multiple return trips.
 Having the right tools for the job on the truck — rather than having to make do with other tools — also helps ensures quality work.

 With the right tools, a well-organized truck can also play a role in technician satisfaction.
 Companies compete not only for customers, but also for qualified service technicians.
 It’s important to implement solutions that help technicians be more efficient and effective on the job.

-Choosing an all-in-one work truck power solution can help companies reduce truck weight, free up payload space, and provide a more organized and integrated setup for service technicians.
+Choosing an all-in-one work truck solution can help companies reduce truck weight, free up payload space, and provide a more organized and integrated setup for service technicians.
 The result is improved safety and efficiency — for a positive impact on the bottom line.